jumper047/LiteSilverwarePlus/README.md

+﻿This fork contains some improvements over stock BetaFPV's LiteSilverware.
+1. Support for external ibus receivers.
+2. Rainbow effect for rgb leds.
+3. Username on OSD (see name.h)
+4. RSSI on OSD (ibus, sbus and bayang supported).
+5. Some minor OSD improvements (rearranged menus, optional crosshair, etc)

+OSD code in it's own repository - [LiteOSD](https://github.com/jumper047/LiteOSD)

+_end LiteSilverware+ notes_

-﻿LiteSilverware project is based on the NotFastEnuf Silverware firmware, AKA [NFE_Silverware](https://github.com/NotFastEnuf/NFE_Silverware), which has a big success on the brushed whoop FC board like Alienwhoop ZER0.
+LiteSilverware project is based on the NotFastEnuf Silverware firmware, AKA [NFE_Silverware](https://github.com/NotFastEnuf/NFE_Silverware), which has a big success on the brushed whoop FC board like Alienwhoop ZER0.
 Several features are included in order to support brushless drones.

 1. Support brushless motor ESC firmware BLHeli_S.
 2. Support OSD interface, based on the [LiteOSD](https://github.com/BETAFPV/LiteOSD) project.